AmitT/winsite-kickstart/wp-content/plugins/wp-fastest-cache/readme.txt

 1. Performance Comparison
 2. Without Cache
 3. With Cache
-4. Main Page
+4. Main Settings Page
-5. Delete All File Page
+5. Preload
+6. New Post
+7. Update Cache
+8. Delete Cache
-6. All cached files are deleted at the determinated time
+9. All cached files are deleted at the determinated time
-7. Block caching for post and pages (TinyMCE)
+10. Block caching for post and pages (TinyMCE)
-8. Clean cached files via admin toolbar easily
+11. Clean cached files via admin toolbar easily
-9. Exclude page
+12. Exclude Page
+13. CDN
-10. CDN
+14. Enter CDN Information
+15. File Types
+16. Specify Sources

 == Changelog ==

+= 0.8.6.0 =
+* to fix the problem about replacing url after minify css
+* to add "start with" option to the cache timeout
+* to add uninstall feature
+* to add "user-agent" option to the exclude page
+* to convert cache time to local time
+* to exclude WhatsApp user-agent

+= 0.8.5.9 =
+* to remove X-Wap-Profile from htaccess
+* to show warning lightbox if the cache cannot be deleted
+* <strong>[FEATURE]</strong> Set preload number
+* refactoring of is_wptouch_smartphone()
+* <strong>[FEATURE]</strong> to clear only the homepage cache
+* wp nonces added for security

 = 0.8.5.8 =
 * to remove hostname from exclude rule